 Etsy is an online shop that allows people to sell anything through a safe and secure marketplace, and if you have something that you want to share with the world, then Etsy is the place to do it.

 Starting a side hustle on Etsy is very easy to do.
 First, you need to have a product that you should want to sell.
 This could include artwork, jewelry, clothing, toys, and personalized gifts or crafts.
-You also need to set up an account and a storefront on Etsy, which just requires an email address and a bank account.
+You must also set up an account and a storefront on Etsy, which requires an email address and a bank account.
 After your account is registered and approved, you’re ready to go.

 What Is Etsy?